The Future Is Not What It Was Supposed to Be

 Health systems confront operating and strategic pressures on all fronts.
-Payment reform initiatives require providers to do more to improve outcomes and the overall patient experience for less.
+Payment reform initiatives require providers to do more with less to improve outcomes and the overall patient experience.
 To address these and other challenges, CEOs from major U.S.-based health systems gathered in Washington, D.C. at the 2017 Huron CEO Forum.
 One overriding theme: The future may be uncertain, but there are winning strategies for systems that think, plan and act differently.
 Read more in The Future Is Not What It Was Supposed to Be, the first of five reports from the CEO Forum.

 Download Chapter 1